A Race for Everyone

 Did you know that a barber in Seligman started the movement to save the highway?
 Without him Route 66 never would have gained the “Historic” designation.
 That’s why Seligman is the Birthplace of Historic Route 66.
 Angel Delgadillo was the founder of the Historic Route 66 Association of Arizona, which served as the model for every other state along the route to do the same.
 It’s a true story of how one person truly can make a difference.
 As the Route 66 Historic Association of Arizona says, “It’s preservation is that of our history, and our future.”

 The 1928 Bunion Derbies, a 3,400-mile, 84-day footrace from Los Angeles to New York City ran Route 66 through Arizona, and beyond.
 Charles Kastner is perhaps “the” historian of the Bunion Derbies, including his book about the 1928 race Bunion Derby: The First Footrace Across America.
-Join us in November 2022 for the Route 66 UltraRun, and meet Charles yourself, who will be crewing for his son and will speak at the pre-race meeting!
+In 2022 ‘Chuck’ joined us to crew for his son, who finished the race with additional crew support from his brother.
+History past, and history still being made!

 During WWII, as explained on the National Park Service site “Route 66 served as a military transport corridor moving troops and supplies from one military reservation to another.
 Motels saw an increase in occupancy, as families of servicemen stationed at military bases stayed for long stretches.
 But more significantly, Route 66 facilitated perhaps the single greatest wartime mobilization, as thousands of job seekers headed to California, Oregon, and Washington to work in defense plants.